Choose the correct Inline Skates

 Skate Boot: Hard

-Hard boot protects the feet when skating against concrete pavement and kerbs.
-It also supports the ankle especially turning sharp street corners.
+A hard boot protects your feet against concrete pavements and kerbs, and supports the ankle when turning sharp street corners.

 Skate Frame: Extruded Plastic

-Extruded plastic although not as strong as aluminium, significantly reduces the weight of the skates.
-This is especially important for jumps and tricks.
+Extruded plastic is not as strong as aluminium, but it significantly reduces the weight of the skate — which matters a lot for jumps and tricks.

-Small and fat wheels provide the user with the most balance.
+Small, fat wheels give the skater the most balance.

 Wheel Hardness: >88a

-Extremely hard wheels are better for skatepark ground and it also reinforced the frame strength.
+Extremely hard wheels are better for skatepark ground and reinforce the strength of the frame.

 Hockey Skates